geekofalltrades/SSoB/TESTING.md

    and messages to complete.
 2. Before collecting any stones, toggle quest markers on and off.
 Verify that no markers appear.
 3. Collect a few stones.
-DO NOT collect the stone in the Dark Brotherhood Sanctuary.
+Do not collect the stone in the Dark Brotherhood Sanctuary.
 Verify that stone activators and the inventory item are both both called "Unusual Gem."
 4. Toggle quest markers on and off.
 Verify that no markers appear.